 While the covers are off, this is the perfect opportunity to use a damp cloth to wipe inside your ducts.
 Don’t use cleaning products, just water.
 Don’t reach any further inside than your arm’s length.
 You’re just removing a bit of dust and debris that might have collected.
 If the cloth comes back extremely dirty, you can call us and ask about duct cleaning.

 For seriously grimy covers, soak them in hot water without soap.
 If you soak in soap, it might take the paint off the grilles.
 Other cleaning products, like bleach, actually present indoor air quality issues, so avoid them.
 Warm water will loosen any debris and stains, which you can then scrub off.

 Use environmentally friendly dish soap and a sponge or brush to clean the grilles, including between the slats.
 A brush makes it easier to get between the slats, but if the bristles are too tough you might accidentally scrape the paint off.
 Be gentle at first until you figure out what your grilles can handle.
 A sponge will get them clean more gently.

 Air dry the covers and replace them!
-If you notice anything that looks like mold or animal debris, call One Source Heating and Cooling at 205-209-4246.
+If you notice anything that looks like mold or animal debris, call One Source Heating, Cooling & Electrical at (205) 509-1929.